Shiapum/kickstarter-analysis/README.md

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?
-  * The best month to launch the fundraisng is May, with a 67% success rate, followed by June, with a 65% success rate.
+  * The best months to launch the fundraisng are May and June.
-  * Contrary, the worst month to launch the fundraisign is December, with a 49% success rate.
+  * Contrary, the worst month to launch the fundraisign is December.

 - What can you conclude about the Outcomes based on Goals?
   * The higher the goal the higher the difficulty to achieve successful fundraisng.
 Highest successful rate can be found below the $5000 goal.